ga-curriculum/intro-to-asynchronous-programming/error-handling-with-try-catch/README.md

 ### `catch`

-- The `catch` block is executed if an error is thrown within the `try` block.
+- The code inside the `catch` block is executed if an error is thrown within the `try` block.

 - It receives an `error` object that contains details about what went wrong, allowing you to handle the error, console log it, or provide alternative logic.

 ## Anatomy of `try...catch`

-Let's take a moment to understand how to structure a `try...catch` block.
+Let's take a closer look at the to structure a `try...catch` block.

 ```javascript
 try {